-Barry is at node j at time t with probability p_j(t).
+Barry is at node j at time t with probability pj(t).
 In the next time step, he randomly lurches toward one of j's neighbors.
-Barry arrives at node i from node j with probability $\frac{1}{k_i}$ if an edge connects j to i.
+Barry arrives at node i from node j with where $k_i$ is j's degree.